At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 • Online payments lacking in app

 PayPal Reader is a perfect palm size with an accessible PIN pad.
-It's a shame PayPal has stopped adding features the app, essentially neglecting the product.
+It’s a shame PayPal has stopped adding features in the app, essentially neglecting the product.

 Zettle Reader (originally iZettle Reader) was one of the first inexpensive, contract-free readers without monthly costs.
 Now, PayPal owns it and launched PayPal Reader, an upgraded version with a larger display that’s touchscreen.